Common emergencies in dogs

 - Wounds.
 If the wound is very dirty run clean water over the area then gently cover with a clean dressing, cling film or a towel, then seek help.
 If there is persistent bleeding, pressure can be applied with a bandage.
 Take care when handling an injury as, your dog may be in pain and could bite.
 Do not remove the bandage to check it as this will increase blood loss.
 Have your dog checked by a vet as soon as practical and remember that tight bandages should never be left on for more than a couple of hours.
 Do not tie anything around a limb to stop bleeding.

-and other Traumatic Injuries.
+- Road traffic accidents and other traumatic injuries.
 If you think your dog has been hit by a car, have him checked as soon as possible.
 Internal bleeding can occur without showing any outward signs initially.
 If you suspect your dog has a broken leg or has a head injury, you should carefully slide him onto a towel or blanket.
 Use this as a stretcher for transportation to the surgery and contact your vet immediately for advice.

 - Collapse.
 There are various possible reasons for collapsing many of which will require emergency attention, these include heart, lung, bone and neurological conditions.
 If your dog collapses please contact your vet immediately.